kodybrown/dos/README.md

 # DOS environment

-blah blah

 While I have tried to always make my batch files work in any environment, you may need to change some variables, envars, and/or paths to suit your needs and your computer environment.

 ### Expected environment variables

-blah blah description blah

-    BIN         This is where all of my utilities live.
-Within this folder is the apps folder (`%bin%\apps`).
-Any utility that is larger than one or two files is put in apps within its own folder (such as `%bin%\apps\tcmd`).
+    BIN         This is where all of my utilities live (C:\tools).
+This includes my exe's and all of my batch and script files.
+Within this folder is an apps folder (`%bin%\apps`).
+Any utility that is larger than one or two files, is put here with its own sub- directory (such as `%bin%\apps\tcmd`).
+I create a .bat or .lnk file in %bin% to the main util exe buried in the sub-directory.

     PROFILE     Generally, this is the same as %UserProfile%.
 The reason I have a separate envar is because I often am working on someone else's computer and launch a console window to use my tools.
                 So, I can `set` the profile path without affecting Windows' normal behavior, etc.

     TOOLS       This is where the big tools go.
 Applications such as mingw, Go, Git, Subversion, ADK, nodejs, mono, Python, Perl, Chocolately,